-Note: While the probably of rebuilding for this projection was not provided in the analysis, it is probably very close to 50% since the estimated Spawning Stock Biomass is very close to SSB ${\text{MSY}}$ .
-However, the probability of rebuilding would be lower over a 10-year timeframe.
+Discussion: While the probably of rebuilding for this projection was not provided in the original analysis, it is probably very close to 50% since the estimated Spawning Stock Biomass is very close to SSBMSY.
+Also, the projection has 2016 as year 1, which no longer matches the timeline of development for Amendment 37 and, therefore, is nota reasonable alternative.